A guide to testing PPC ad copy

 Consider the advert below:

 If I advertise that a product is “cheap” in my ads, then yes, it’s very likely to drive more clicks.
-However, my client is a family jeweller who values quality and local handmade products.
-Are people going to convert when they realise that my products are ten times more expensive than anyone else?
+However, my client is a family jeweler who values quality and local handmade products.
+Are people going to convert when they realize that my products are ten times more expensive than anyone else?
 Probably not.

 If you’re a premium brand, let people know this before you’ve paid for their click.
 In the below advert, I’ve used language and price extensions to signal our higher quality and price range before we’ve paid for a click.